Peter Tatchell

 Peter Gary Tatchell (born 25 January 1952) is an Australian-born British human rights campaigner, best known for his work with LGBTQ social movements.

 Tatchell was selected as the Labour Party's parliamentary candidate for Bermondsey in 1981.
-He was then denounced by party leader Michael Foot for ostensibly supporting extra-Parliamentary action against the Thatcher government.
-Labour subsequently allowed him to stand in the 1983 Bermondsey by-election in February 1983, in which the party lost the seat to the Liberals.
+He was then denounced by party leader Michael Foot for ostensibly supporting extra-parliamentary action against the Thatcher government.
+Labour subsequently allowed him to stand in the Bermondsey by-election in February 1983, in which the party lost the seat to the Liberals.
 In the 1990s he campaigned for LGBTQ rights through the direct action group OutRage!, which he co-founded.
 He has worked on various campaigns, such as Stop Murder Music against music lyrics allegedly inciting violence against LGBT people and writes and broadcasts on various human rights and social justice issues.
-He attempted a citizen's arrest of Zimbabwean President Robert Mugabe in 1999 and again in 2001.
+He attempted a citizen's arrest of the president of Zimbabwe Robert Mugabe in 1999 and again in 2001.

 In April 2004, Tatchell joined the Green Party of England and Wales and in 2007 was selected as prospective Parliamentary candidate in the constituency of Oxford East, but in December 2009 he stood down due to brain damage acquired mainly during protests, as well as from a bus accident.
 Since 2011, he has been Director of the Peter Tatchell Foundation.
 He has taken part in over 30 debates at the Oxford Union, encompassing a wide range of issues such as patriotism, Thatcherism and university safe spaces.